David Allen Smalley: Family

 In 1833, Smalley married Laura Barlow, the daughter of Bradley Barlow (1770–1836), and sister of Congressman Bradley Barlow.
 They had five children, four of whom lived to adulthood; Henry Adams; Bradley Barlow; Jacob Meack; and Eugene Allen.

 Henry A. Smalley (1834–1888) attended Norwich University and the University of Vermont.
 He was a graduate of the United States Military Academy and attained the rank of brevet Brigadier General during the American Civil War.
 He later worked as an engineer for New York City, and was responsible for the construction of the New Croton Aqueduct.

-Bradley B. Smalley (1835–1909) was a Vermont attorney.
+Bradley Smalley (1835–1909) was a Vermont attorney.
 He served on the staff of Governor Frederick Holbrook with the rank of colonel during the Civil War.
 Bradley B. Smalley was later appointed Clerk of the United States District Court and Collector of Customs.
 He also served on the Burlington City Council and was a member of the Democratic National Committee.

 Jacob M. Smalley (1837–1874) was a United States Navy veteran who served in the Union Navy during the Civil War.
 He subsequently served as a Deputy US Customs Collector and Deputy US Marshal for Vermont and engaged in business ventures including an ownership stake in Utah's Bingham Canyon Mine.

 Eugene A. Smalley (1839–1913) attended the University of Vermont and Union College.
 He enlisted for the Civil War as a Private in the 19th Ohio Infantry.
 He was subsequently commissioned as a First Lieutenant in the United States Marine Corps.
 After his 1866 discharge he was a farmer in Colchester, Vermont, and also worked as Vermont's Deputy Customs Collector and Deputy United States Marshal.